Use wooden building blocks and a wooden tray to make a challenging puzzle activity for preschoolers.

 For a young child, you can provide them with much smaller box or container and just a few blocks.

-If you don’t have a box or tray to make this work, try making a floor puzzle like the one over at Hands On: As We Grow.
+If you don’t have a box or tray to frame your block puzzle, make frame on the floor with painter’s tape like they did over at Hands On: As We Grow.

-I tried it myself, filling the tray to the max before giving it to the hooligans , and I totally loved it.
-It was fun – kind of like doing a jigsaw puzzle.
-Almost therapeutic.
-And it really was a challenge.
+I tried our block challenge/puzzle myself, filling the tray to the max before giving it to the hooligans , and it was really fun to do.
 It probably took me about 20 minutes to get the perfect configuration of blocks.